newbare/puppet-ei/README.md

-# WSO2 Enterprise Service Bus Puppet Module
+# WSO2 Enterprise Integrator Puppet Module

-This repository contains the Puppet Module for installing and configuring WSO2 Enterprise Service Bus on various environments.
-It supports multiple versions of WSO2 Enterprise Service Bus.
+This repository contains the Puppet Module for installing and configuring WSO2 Enterprise Integrator on various environments.
 Configuration data is managed using [Hiera](http://docs.puppetlabs.com/hiera/1/).
 Hiera provides a mechanism for separating configuration data from Puppet scripts and managing them in a separate set of YAML files in a hierarchical manner.

 ## Supported Operating Systems

-- Debian 6 or higher
+- Debian 6 or h
-- Ubuntu 12.04 or higher
+- Ubuntu 14.04 or higher

 ## Supported Puppet Versions